PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-07-28-connection-spark.md

 Ask yourself: “Will this light me up or weigh me down?”

 Networking doesn’t have to be a hustle.
 It can be slow, mutual, and full of grace.
 You’re allowed to let a maybe fade into the background without it being a failure.
 Not every connection needs to produce something.
-For me, the value was being seen, doing a quick catch up talking to a peer I hadn't seen in a very long time, and laughing.
+For me, the value was being seen, doing a quick catch up talking to a peer I hadn't seen in a very long time, and laughing over shared observations of the analytics space.

 ## What I’m Learning
 - It’s okay to say yes to a possibility and still not pursue it.